Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am Ph.D. candidate in Economics at Georgetown University with more than 7 years of experience in institutions such as the Central Bank of Chile, the World Bank, academic and private sector.
+I am a Ph.D. candidate in Economics at Georgetown University with more than 7 years of experience in institutions such as the Central Bank of Chile, the World Bank, academia and private sector.